 It was the bruising on the bottom of my foot that gave it away, but weighted x-rays confirmed it further.
 My 30 seconds on the trampoline would become a season of recovery.

 Disclaimer: I am not a medical or mental health professional.
 I'm not even current on my CPR or first aid certifications.
-Do not substitute any information found here for a visit with a knowledgeable doctor, preferably a doctor who specializes in foot and ankle problems.
+Do not substitute any information found here for a visit with a knowledgeable doctor, preferably one who specializes in foot and ankle problems.